Saghen/blink.cmp/doc/configuration/reference.md

   show_on_insert = false,

-  -- LSPs can indicate when to show the completion window via trigger characters -- however, some LSPs (i.e. tsserver) return characters that would essentially -- always show the window.
+  -- LSPs can indicate when to show the completion window via trigger characters -- however, some LSPs (e.g. tsserver) return characters that would essentially -- always show the window.
 We block these by default. show_on_blocked_trigger_characters = { ' ', '\n', '\t' }, -- You can also block per filetype with a function: